webprogramming260/startup/README.md

 > [!NOTE]
 >  Fill in this sections as the submission artifact for this deliverable.
 You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

-- [ ] Proper use of Markdown in README.md
+- [ ] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch in your README.md
+- [ ] A concise and compelling elevator pitch
-- [ ] Description of key features in your README.md
+- [ ] Description of key features
 - [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
-Images must be embedded in your README.md.
+Images must be embedded in this file using Markdown image references.

 ### Elevator pitch